Azure-Samples/media-services-v3-dotnet-core-functions-integration/LiveDRMOperationsV3/README.md

 ---

 # Media Services v3 Dynamic Encryption with Irdeto license delivery service
 This Visual Studio 2017 Solution exposes several Azure functions that can be used to manage live streaming with DRM, using Irdeto back-end to deliver the licenses.
 The functions communicate with Irdeto backend using SOAP.
-Optionaly, a Cosmos database can be used to store the result of the functions, and to specify the settings of the live event(s) to be created :ArchiveWindow, baseStorageName, ACLs, autostart, Vanity URL mode.
+Optionaly, a Cosmos database can be used to store the result of the functions, and to specify the settings of the live event(s) to be created : ArchiveWindow, baseStorageName, ACLs, autostart, Vanity URL mode.

 Here are the list of functions: